2019SE419/CSEReviewNote/Cse note.md

 ### Memory consistency models

-- strict consistency
+- strict consistency ( A read gets the latest write value )
 - sequential consistency
+  - Sequential consistency is **weaker** than strict consistency.
+Allow "memory write lag".
+But require write propagate at the same time
   - cache coherence is a locally consistent view.
 E.g., for local variable x or y, all CPUs see the same order; but for (x,y), different CPUs may see different orders.
   - sequential consistency is a globally consistent view

 ![image-20191225141043930](./images/image-20191225141043930.png)

-- processor consistency
+- processor consistency ( consider the network latency )
   - Writes done by a single processor are received by all other processors in the issue order
   - But writes from different processors may be seen in a different order by different processors